 The prestigious award, presented on Cabrini Spirit Day, creates new opportunities for current students to acquire the intellectual skills to succeed in chosen professions, as well as the experience to learn the importance of caring for one another and promoting the common good.

-Marilyn Meola Mazzarulli Scholarship Marilyn Meola Mazzarulli ’59 established this scholarship in 1999.
-It was the first named scholarship funded by an alumna.
+Marilyn Meola Mazzarulli Scholarship The first named scholarship funded by an alumna, Marilyn Meola Mazzarulli ’59 established this scholarship in 1999.

 Patience Cavanagh McFadden Memorial Scholarship This scholarship was established by the Cavanagh family in memory of Patience Melville Cavanagh McFadden ’63.
 It is awarded to a student who shows a sincere concern for the well-being of others and demonstrates academic excellence.

 Media Chapter of UNICO National Scholarship The Media Chapter of UNICO National is an organization that works to support individuals who share their philosophy of “Service Above Self.”
 This scholarship is awarded to a student who embodies this characteristic.